KDCinfo/alarms/README.md

 'Done (for now)' provides timer alerts (via a modal) with Snooze/Done/Disable options (and an adjustable snooze delay).
 It also provides a custom notification 'queue' which accounts for overlapping/simultaneous alerts.

-This is my second React web app, which I'm hoping will become my first React Native (mobile) app (once I learn React Native, which is next on my list of learnables).

 I added TypeScript in August 2017.
 Also got `localStorage` mock-up `typed` to accommodate testing.

 ## Application URLs